Proudly Serving The People of North & South Carolina

 Don’t Go it Alone

 The average American will have ten different jobs before the age of 40, and the number is growing.
-Researchers predict that today’s youngest workers will hold twelve to fifteen jobs in their lifetime.
-Many of these job changes will not be voluntary; they will occur as a result of unexpected layoffs or terminations.
+Researchers predict that today’s youngest workers will hold twelve to fifteen positions in their lifetime.
+Many of these job changes will not be voluntary; they will occur due to unexpected layoffs or terminations.

-Job loss is extremely stressful.
+Job loss is highly stressful.
 The terminated employee is concerned about providing for themselves and their families during their search for a new job.
-When employers offer a severance agreement, which includes severance pay, the natural reaction is to want to accept quickly for fear the severance agreement will be withdrawn.
+When employers offer a severance agreement, which includes severance pay, the natural reaction is to accept quickly for fear the company will withdraw the severance agreement.

 The Law Offices of Jason E Taylor have experienced lawyers who can review the severance agreement and explain the impact of every clause or provision of the agreement to the terminated employee.
 In addition, they can help with possible negotiations with the employer over the amount of severance pay being offered.
 Finally, they can help the employee decide if waiving all of their legal claims is a wise decision.